Boise Car Accident Lawyer

 You’ll have hospital bills and costs associated with copays, prescription medications, medical equipment, transportation costs to and from your doctor visits, and rehabilitative therapy, in addition to the wages you’ve been deprived of and the loss of your future earning potential.
 We can also include the costs of repairing or replacing your damaged vehicle.

 The non-economic damages will be slightly more difficult to place a value on.
-Some examples of non-economic damages involved in Boise car wrecks include the following:
+Some examples of non-economic damages involved in a Boise car crash include the following:

 - Loss of Consortium – This is the inability to continue having a loving relationship with your spouse.